evabfmef/anikin/README.md

-# Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in *Bacillus subtilis*
+# Project anikin: Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in *Bacillus subtilis*

 Code, figure-generation workflows and analysis scripts for Stare et al. (to be updated, in prep.).